 Among our highly acclaimed central academic bodies is the School of Advanced Study, which brings together nine internationally renowned research institutes to form the UK’s national centre for the support of researchers and the promotion of research in the humanities.
 Founded in 1994, the School performs a vital role as a driving force for knowledge sharing across the humanities in the UK and beyond, and received special funding for this purpose from the Higher Education Funding Council for England (HEFCE).
 The School offers nearly 30 full- and part-time postgraduate programmes (MA, MRes, LLM, MPhil and PhD in a broad range of humanities subjects.

-A further highly valued and recognised part of the University of London is the University of London International Programmes.
-The University of London International Programmes reaches and connects over one million students in 180 countries (with 50,000 registered for full study programmes).
+A further highly valued and recognised part of the University of London is University of London Worldwide.
+University of London Worldwide reaches and connects over one million students in 180 countries (with 50,000 registered for full study programmes).
 Across the globe, the International Programmes is proving to be a vibrant and dynamic organisation which is greatly esteemed and renowned for its internationally distinguished study programmes and for its positive impact on the lives of individuals, society and the world at large.

 SENATE HOUSE LIBRARY

 School of Advanced Study

 Senate House Library is one of the largest academic libraries in the UK within its subject fields of the arts, humanities and social sciences.
 Together with the specialist libraries of the nine institutes that make up the School of Advanced Study, it provides a vast array of research material and expertise with more than three million books and journals.
 Particular strengths of the library include its periodical holdings (more than 20,000 titles) and its extensive Special Collections (printed books, pamphlets, maps, manuscripts, and artworks).